-On the Friday evening before the Super Bowl, the Acoustics Program has a Winter Party at the Ferguson Township Lions Club, in Pine Grove Mills, PA.
-First Year students select a theme for the party, and they organize and plan a schedule of events to support the theme; many years we have a talent show which highlights the musical talents of our students.
+On the Friday evening before the Super Bowl, the Acoustics Program hosts a Winter Party.
+First Year students help to organize and plan a schedule of events; many years we have a talent show which highlights the musical talents of our students.
 The meal is potluck, and all students, faculty, staff, (and families) are invited.